Investing is one of the best ways to increase your overall wealth, and the steps outlined below will get you started on the right foot.

 If you are the “done for you” type but don’t want to pay the high prices for a portfolio manager, robo-advisors might be the right choice for you.
 Robo-advisors are low-cost and guide you on your investing journey based on your specific goals.
 Click here to see the top robo-advisor services offered by the major brokerage firms.

-After you’ve made the decision, it’s time to start looking for a brokerage account.
+Either way, you’ll want to utilize a stock research site to help you keep tabs on the market.
+After you’ve made the decision, it’s time to start looking for a brokerage or trading account.

 In general, the first step in investing in stocks is to determine the type of investment account that is best for you.
 Since you are probably the do-it-yourself type, you’re probably going to get a brokerage account.
 Many of those brokerages also offer robo-advisors for investors who would like a little bit of help.
 Below you’ll find an explanation of both of these two different processes.